100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 type: blog
 ---

-The most exciting moment of web application development is deployment.
-Your app is going live.
-It can also be nerve-wracking.
+The most exciting moment of the web application development is a deployment.
+Your app is going live!
+It can also be nerve-wracking moment.
 Unfortunately.
-There are many options, many variables, configurations.
+There are many options, many variables and configurations.
 It is easy to miss something ...
 In this article, I will show you how to pack Django and React application into containers and deploy them with `docker-compose`.
 The presented approach can be reused on any Cloud Provider (AWS, DigitalOcean, Linode, GCP, Heroku) - you just need a Virtual Private Server (VPS).

 In this article:
  - We will create two `docker-compose` configuration files.
-One for development (easier version) and one for production (with SSL certificate from [Let's encrypt](https://letsencrypt.org/)).
+One for development (easier version) and one for production (with SSL certificate from [Let's Encrypt](https://letsencrypt.org/)).
  - The React static files will be served by `nginx`.
  - The Django static files (from admin and DRF browsable API) will be served by `nginx`.
- - The `nginx` will be reverse-proxy to Django server.
+ - The `nginx` will be reverse-proxy to the Django server (`gunicorn`).
- - In production `docker-compose` we will add [`certbot`](https://certbot.eff.org/) to renew the certificate.
-To issue a certificate we will use bash script.
-To issue the certificate you need to have a domain.
+ - In the production, we will add [`certbot`](https://certbot.eff.org/) to renew the certificate.
+To issue a certificate we will use a bash script.
+You need to have a domain to issue the certificate .

+We will be using code from the previous article: [CRUD in Django Rest Framework and React](https://saasitive.com/tutorial/crud-django-rest-framework-react/) (code with [tag v6](https://github.com/saasitive/django-react-boilerplate/tree/v6)).

 ## Create Dockerfile for Django and Nginx